Loading...

 • Others: This category leads to pet supplies, tickets and travel, specialty services, baby essentials, gift cards and coupons, and everything else.

-Much like Amazon, eBay has its own set of prohibited or restricted items that can be viewed here.
+Like Amazon, eBay has its own set of prohibited or restricted items you can view here.

 How to Create Great Listings on both Amazon and eBay and Sell Like a Pro

-Regardless of whether you choose Amazon over eBay or vice versa, creating an optimized listing is a critical element of success on both e-commerce platforms.
-It can very well be the difference between a customer purchasing an item from your store or your competitors.
+Whether you choose Amazon over eBay or vice versa, creating an optimized listing is critical to succeed on both e-commerce platforms.
+It can be the difference between a customer purchasing an item from your store or your competitors.
 The following are a few key areas you should focus on:

 • The right product images

 Notice how we said images and not a single image.
-Amazon allows users to upload 9 pictures for a single item.
-Ideally, these pictures need to be high-definition so potential buyers can clearly see your product from every angle.
+Amazon allows users to upload seven pictures for a single item.
+Ideally, these images must be high-definition so potential buyers can see your product from every angle.

 Sellers with Brand Registry can upload product videos in addition to a host of other benefits.
-According to webretailer, landing pages with product videos are known to boost conversion rates by 80%!
+According to webretailer, landing pages with product videos boost conversion rates by 80%!

 • Title optimization

-A keyword is a word or a sentence that buyers type in the search bar to find certain products.
-For example, you might be planning on selling chairs on Amazon in the near future but the question is what type of chair?
+A keyword is a word, or sentence buyers type in the search bar to find certain products.
+For example, you might sell chairs on Amazon soon, but what type?
 There are computer chairs, gaming chairs, office chairs, wooden chairs, and so on.
 Selecting the right keyword will cause your product to appear in front of the right audience.

 • Create an engaging and detailed product description

-If you’re a seasoned buyer on either marketplace then you’ll know how many sellers pay little to no attention to the product description section.
-The description needs to be readable and easy to understand.
-Make sure to list all the features, benefits, and technical details you think the customer should know about.
+If you’re a seasoned buyer on either marketplace, you’ll know how many sellers pay no attention to the product description section.
+So the description needs to be readable and easy to understand.
+List all the features, benefits, and technical details you think the customer should know about.

 • You want to sell new products